Sembrando Amores, 2018

 A fellow residency artist, the UK-based Michèle Lazenby, was working with cyanotype prints of local flora, and the discovery of some cyanotype fabric presented the perfect point of intersection for us to collaborate, allowing for the inclusion of representational as well as performative elements in the garment.
 Likewise, the perfect form for the garment presented itself in the form of a pair of chaps lent by a champion bull-rider from nearby Maravatío.

-The chaps worn by the bull-riders were exquisite works in their own right, intricately colored and patterned, representative of an exuberant and sexual masculinity that nevertheless had elements of the spiritual, as each pair bore the images of the Virgin and saints in pockets on the hips.
+The chaps worn by the bull-riders were exquisite works in their own right, intricately colored and patterned, representative of an exuberant and sexual masculinity, as well as an expression of human domination and control that nevertheless had elements of the spiritual, as each pair bore the images of the Virgin and saints in pockets on the hips.

 The emotional resonance of these garments allowed for the creation of a work that was both earnest and a little tongue-in-cheek in its facilitation of the human wearer’s ability to collaborate with the reproductive lives’ of plants.
 This work became known as Sembrando Amores, or sowing loves [everywhere one goes], a phrase similar in spirit to the saying in English of “sowing one’s wild oats.”